hupkit/hupkit/docs/usage.md

 - [BC BREAK] Removed deprecated API ([sstok](https://github.com/sstok)) [#52](https://github.com/park-manager/hubkit/issues/52)
 ```

-**Caution:** The changelog auto formatting work because of some conventions used
+**Caution:** The changelog auto formatting works because of some conventions used
 in HubKit.
 Only pull requests that were merged with the `merge` command (not the merge button!)
-will be properly categorized and labeled, all other show-up in he "Changed" section.
+will be properly categorized and labeled, all others show-up in he "Changed" section.

 ### merge

 Merge a pull request with preservation of the original title/description and comments.
 Plus some additional information for the `changelog` command.

-To merge pull request 22 in your repository simple run:
+To merge pull request `#22` in your repository simple run:

 ```bash
 $ hubkit merge 22